Synchronization of strongly connected partial DFAs and prefix codes

 \begin{definition} The \emph{inseparability equivalence} $\botequiv$ on $Q$ is defined as follows:

 \end{definition}

-The same relation is considered in~\cite[Section 1.4]{BPR2010CodesAndAutomata} if all states of the partial automaton are final.
-Also, if we replace $\bot$ with a unique final state, then $\botequiv$ is the well-known Myhill-Nerode congruence on words in a complete automaton.
+The same relation is considered in~\cite[Section~1.4]{BPR2010CodesAndAutomata} if all states of the partial DFA are final.
+Also, if we replace $\bot$ with a unique final state, then $\botequiv$ is the well-known Myhill-Nerode congruence on words in a complete DFA.
 Under a different terminology, it also appears in the context of $\varepsilon$-machines, where non-equivalent states are called \emph{topologically distinct}~\cite{TrCr11Exact}.